SonarSource/SonarJS/docs/DEV.md

 9. You will need to verify how your new rule will behave by running it on "rulings" which are a subset of [Peach](https://xtranet-sonarsource.atlassian.net/wiki/spaces/LANG/pages/271352055/Peach+management).
 See [Rulings](#rulings).
 10. You might want to checkout how your rule runs on Peach, see [release on Peach](#release-on-peach).
 11. When you have opened a PR and pushed some data, if the project builds, you will get an automatic analysis on Next, Fix eventual smells and push the coverage to 100%
-12. Once you are done implementing the rule, update the rspec-generated files (your rspec must be merged to master), using rule-api

 #### Comment-based testing